molten-archive/rustcord/README.md

 # Rustcord is the new generation of client mods 🚀🚀🚀
 Rustcord 🚀🚀 is writtn in modern technologies such as Rust 🚀🚀🚀🚀, and no javascript 📉.

+# Finished & to be redone
+welcome in the archive